Understanding Tax Write-Offs for Sellers of Real Estate

 The exclusion of gain isn’t technically a deduction, but it’ll impact your bottom line to the same effect: less taxable gain.

-Most sellers who sell their personal residence (as opposed to an investment property or second home) are qualified to exclude $250,000 if single or married and filing separately and $500,000 if married and filing jointly.
+Most sellers who sell their personal residence (as opposed to an investment property or second home) are qualified to exclude $250,000 if they are single or married and filing separately and $500,000 if they are married and filing jointly.

-- Capital gains: the taxable profits you make from the sale of your home.
+• Capital gains: These are the taxable profits you make from the sale of your home.
 Capital gain is equal to how much you sell your home for minus your home’s cost basis.

-- Cost basis: The original purchase price of the home.
+• Cost basis: This is the original purchase price of the home.

 If your capital gains minus your cost basis are less than the exclusion of gain you qualify for, you won’t owe the IRS any taxes on your gain.
 If your capital gains minus your cost basis exceed your exclusion amount, you’ll pay tax on only the overage.
 And, if you don’t qualify for an exclusion at all, you’ll be taxed for your entire gain.